-RNIB’s Talking Book Service turns 80 this year – and to celebrate, we’re proud to announce we’re making it free.
+RNIB’s Talking Book Service turned 80 in 2015 – and to celebrate, we made our service free.
 Since its humble beginnings in 1935, eight decades of innovation have made it the biggest and best service of its kind, bringing the gift of reading to blind and partially sighted people.
-There are now more than 23 thousand talking books to choose from – read by some of the world’s finest authors and acting talent – so sign up below and start exploring our library.
+There are more than 25,000 Talking Books to choose from – read by some of the world’s finest authors and acting talent – so sign up below and start exploring our library.

 Latest reading news